lanster108/NIR-Vein-Finder/README.md

 ## Description

-The development of the vein finder system's image segmentation capabilities consists of seven main sections: color space detection, tone curve, thresholding, contour analysis, morphing, drwing annotations, and tone mapping all of which working hand in hand to highlight and delineate the veins at a specific area.
+The development of the vein finder system's image segmentation capabilities consists of seven main sections: color space detection, tone curve, thresholding, contour analysis, morphing, drawing annotations, and tone mapping all of which working hand in hand to highlight and delineate the veins at a specific area.

 ## Getting Started